sudoaza/message-queue-challenge/README.md

 This is an implementation of a message queue I made for a coding challenge for a job posting.
-Hopefully future oferers will check this and other of my repos and not ask for further challenges ;)
+Hopefully future offerers will check this and other of my repos and not ask for further challenges ;)

 # Problem